 However, the Penguin then raided the party.
 He kidnapped Max Shreck as part of a mass murder plot.

-While Batman foiled the Penguin’s plot then his back-up plot, Catwoman tracked down the Penguin’s base to find Shreck.
+While Batman foiled the Penguin’s plot and back-up plot, Catwoman located Cobblepot’s base to find Shreck.
 She snagged Max before he could escape, but Batman came in.

 At this point, Selina had by her count two lives left.
 She used the stun gun and a nearby generator to seemingly kill herself and Shreck through electrocution.
 But while Batman found Shreck’s incinerated corpse, Kyle’s was nowhere to be found.